anam-mansoor7/search_api/README.md

 # Limitations

-- We have to run the rake task again, everytime something is changed on Wikipedia.
+- To fetch the latest changes from wikipedia, rake task needs to be executed again
-- The rake task is quite slow
+- Rake task is not removing terms from the databse if its removed from wikipedia page
-- The rake task can use some cleaning up
+- Rake task is quite slow
-- Clean up the rake task
+- Rake task can use some cleaning up
 - Add specs for the rake task

 # Getting started